younesk93/Employee-Database-Analysis/README.md

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+Inspect the CSVs and sketch out an ERD of the tables. [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

 #### Data Engineering